KBNLresearch/forensicImagingResources/doc/extract-dumpfile.md

 <hr>

+1. Create an empty directory and then go to that directory in the command terminal, e.g.:

+        mkdir file000002

+        cd file000002

-1. Create an empty directory and go to that directory in the command terminal.
-Then run `restore` as sudo in interactive mode on the dump file you want to extract[^1]:
+2. Run `restore` as sudo in interactive mode on the dump file you want to extract[^1]:

         sudo restore -if ../../tapes-DDS/1/file000002.dd

-2. Inspect the contents of the dump file:
+3. Inspect the contents of the dump file (optional):

         restore > ls